apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication-Triggers.md

 grouperClient.webService.password = password
 ```

+{% include {{ version }}/grouper-mfa-trigger-configuration.md %}

 ## Groovy

 MFA can be triggered based on the results of a groovy script of your own design.
+The
-The outcome of the script should determine the MFA provider id that CAS should attempt to activate.
+outcome of the script should determine the MFA provider id that CAS should attempt to activate.

 The outline of the groovy script is shown below as a sample: